 Places to Stay

-Camping is allowed anywhere within the Forest, as long as you are 500 feet from designated trails and roads and streams.
+Dispersed camping is allowed anywhere within this section of the Pisgah National Forest, as long as you are 500 feet from designated trails, roads, and streams.
 There are several marked campsites along FS 74 which travels up to Douglas Falls.
 There are no developed campgrounds in the area.

 Dry Ridge Inn

 Most important to your Asheville getaway is a warm welcome and courteous attention.
 This is what you will receive at the Dry Ridge Inn, located in Weaverville, NC.
 Our historical three story home has eight rooms and all include private baths, gas fireplaces, and Cable TV and DVD Player.
 Some can be combined to make suites for large families.
 Our bed and breakfast country inn is just a short drive from the Blue Ridge Parkway - ideal for recreation or simply to enjoy the enchantment of the Blue Ridge mountains.
 The Biltmore Estate and downtown Asheville are also just 10 minutes away, and the Coleman Boundary area is a scenic 20 minute drive.
 The inn provides a wonderful getaway for those romantic special occasions: honeymoons, an anniversary, or any other time when romance is in the air!
 Our desire is that your stay with us at our bed and breakfast accommodation be a comfortable, happy, and memorable one.
 You will find our home comfortable, food delicious and our spacious grounds inviting and relaxing.
 Enjoy a book on the porch swing or gaze into the water garden and let the waterfall soothe you.

 Wolf Branch Cabin